Summary

 On UK roads in 2021, the Volkswagen ID.4 is the second model from the German giant’s electric sub-brand, and basically a crossover version of the ID.3 hatchback launched last year.
 It also won the 2021 World Car of the Year award.

-The ID.4 powertrain comprises an electric motor driving the rear wheels and fed by a battery pack.
+The Volkswagen ID.4 powertrain comprises an electric motor driving the rear wheels and fed by a battery pack.
 There are two performance levels (roughly 150hp and 200hp) and three battery options.
 In top-spec Pro Performance versions, Volkswagen quotes an official battery range of 310 miles – directly comparable to a petrol-powered car.

 As the ID.4 has been designed as an EV from the outset, its batteries are neatly packaged – The Daily Mirror notes that it has much more interior space than rivals such as the Mercedes-Benz EQA, which is basically a petrol car converted to an electric one.